United States lightship Swiftsure (LV-83): Description

-As built, LV-83 was one of the nation's new third-generation lightships, with an all-steel hull, wooden decks, and a powerful double-expansion steam engine.
+As built, LV-83 was a US third-generation lightship, with an all-steel hull, wooden decks, and a powerful double-expansion steam engine.
 It measured 112 ft on the keel, 133 feet overall, with a beam of 28 ft 6 in and a draft of 12 ft 6 in, and was rated at 668 tons.
 The beakhead roller on the bow was later removed, reducing length overall to 129 feet 6 inches.

 The ship's aids to navigation currently include a 1,000-watt beacon light, a 140-decibel Diaphone horn, and a 1000 lb foredeck fog bell.
 At the time of launching, however, the beacon consisted of a chandelier of three oil lamps that could be hoisted up the masts from the deck.
 These were originally powered by whale oil, then first converted to kerosene, and finally electrified in 1930.
 A 12-inch diameter steam whistle was the primary sound signaling device on board with the 1,000-lb bell standing by as the auxiliary.
 For a time, LV-83 was also fitted with an underwater bell with a mechanical striker that would strike out the ship's identity as a submarine signal.
 Sound carries much farther in water, extending the range of the ship's signals.
 The underwater bell was removed when a radio beacon was fitted on the ship for long-range signaling.

 For propulsion, LV-83 was driven by a single 8-foot diameter screw powered by a 375-horsepower marine steam engine, originally fed by a pair of coal-fired fire-tube Scotch boilers.
 The ship had two coal bunkers, each with a capacity of 75 tons, and freshwater tankage for more than 11,000 gallons.
 In 1934, the Scotch boilers were replaced with modern oil-fired watertube boilers, improving endurance, speed of bunkering, and speed in raising steam while simultaneously reducing the size of the boiler room crew.

 During active service, LV-83's normal crew complement was 15, with 10 on duty at any given time.
 The others were on shore leave rotation.
 Crew size did fluctuate slightly with technological modifications such as the labor saving oil-fired boilers or the successive waves of new electronic devices like radio and radar.
 During World War II, the ship's complement increased to more than 30 to man the guns fitted aboard for war duty.